MENTAL WELLNESS

 • GWI’s 2020 white paper Resetting the World With Wellness: Mental Resilience in a Time a Stress and Trauma looks at how the COVID-19 pandemic is taking a toll on the world’s mental wellbeing and how this acute stress could have a lifelong impact.

-• GWI’s mental wellness figures are updated and released every few years in the Global Wellness Economy Monitor.
+• GWI’s mental wellness figures are updated and released regularly in the Global Wellness Economy Monitor.
 For the most recent data and research, see Wellness Economy Data Series.

 • Additional information and resources are available through GWI’s Mental Wellness Initiative.